peterstace/dauntless/README.md

 * Predefined (config file) and pre-loaded regexes.
 E.g. to highlight errors that would always appear the same way.

-* Don't fatal on any errors.
-Instead, just show them in the info bar.

 * Copy/paste friendly mode.
 Toggle indent away, show all lines, no spaces at end of lines.